preciousbetine/microverse-bookstore-cms/README.md

 # About Project <a name="about-project"></a>

-A content management site where users can and remove books.
+A content management system website where users can and remove books.

 ## 🛠 Built With <a name="built-with"></a>